luckyhyosun/fullstackopen/README.md

 + [Sentry](https://sentry.io/welcome/)

 ## Script
++ rm -rf .git
+  - It completely deletes the Git repository information from your project.

 + npm init → npm install
   - <code>npm init</code> creates a package.json file
   - <code>npm install</code> installs the dependency and saves it into package.json.